Personal Branding: 7 steps to create yours + definition

 Promote your brand on the internet

-Promoting your brand is the complexity of personal branding.
+Promoting your brands is the complexity of doing a personal branding.
 The question to ask is: how can I maximize my digital presence?

 For this, we have several tools at our disposal.
-The first one to implement, as you can imagine, is social networks.
-Depending on the type of personal branding you want to create, some networks are more relevant than others.
+The first one to implement, as you can imagine, is social media networks.
+Depending on the type of personal brand you want to create, some networks are more relevant than others.

-If your personal branding is for commercial purposes, i.e. if you are selling a service or a product, the network that cannot be ignored is obviously LinkedIn.
+If your brand online is for commercial purposes, i.e. if you are selling a service or a product, the professional network that cannot be ignored is obviously LinkedIn.

-It is the best place to network and generate business opportunities.
+It is a good place to network and generate business opportunities.
 If you’re interested, Elodie wrote a great article about it, I let you check it out right here! 😊

-I also advise you to create a small blog with WordPress to share content on Google.
-This will establish your status as an expert in your field and allow you to generate client requests if you are a freelancer for example.
+I also advise you to do a small blog articles with WordPress to share content on Google.
+This will establish your status as an expert in your field and allow you to generate client requests if you are a freelancer, for example.

-Otherwise, participate in events such as webinars, conferences, podcasts… The more people see you, the more your personal branding grows!
+Otherwise, participate in events such as webinars, conferences, podcasts, website… The more people see you, the more your personal brand grows!

 Exchange with other personalities